 1. What does the Bible say about it?

 “For whatever was written in former days was written for our instruction, that through endurance and through the encouragement of the Scriptures we might have hope.” ~Romans 15:4

-When making decisions, it’s important that we consider what the Bible has to say on your issue.
+The Word of God is an incredible gift!
+It can be our compass for many life decisions.
+When making decisions, it’s important that we consider what the Bible has to say on the issue.